Deepender25/Readme-Architect-AI/docs/development/GITHUB_OAUTH_SETUP.md

 ## 🎉 Success!

-Once configured, your AutoDoc AI application will have full GitHub OAuth integration, providing users with a seamless and secure experience for README generation!
+Once configured, your ReadmeArchitect application will have full GitHub OAuth integration, providing users with a seamless and secure experience for README generation!

 ---